 \subsection{Architecture}

-Our model was based on a U-Net backbone \cite{DBLP:journals/corr/RonnebergerFB15} consisting of an encoder, a bottleneck and a decoder whose non-linearities (activation functions) were replaced by spiking neurons.
-We used the Integrate-and-Fire (IF) model with a threshold potential of $v_{thresh}=1.0$ and $v_{reset}=0.0$.
+Our model is fully convolutional and based on a U-Net backbone \cite{DBLP:journals/corr/RonnebergerFB15} consisting of an encoder, a bottleneck and a decoder whose non-linearities were achieved by spiking neurons (see Figure \ref{fig:archi}).
+We used the McCulloch and Pitts model presented in (\ref{eq1}) with a reset potential of $V_{reset}=0$. \\

 Downsampling in the encoder was performed by 2-strided convolutions, which divided the spatial resolution by 2 while doubling the channel resolution.
 The bottleneck consisted in 2 SEWResBlocks \cite{fang2021deep} following each other and with $ADD$ connect function.